 What is STEP?

 STEP is a global professional body, comprising lawyers, accountants, financial advisors and other practitioners that help families plan for their futures.
-We provide confidence to families by setting standards, training and educating our members, and upholding those standards.
-Full STEP members, known as ‘TEPs’, are internationally recognised as experts in their field.
+We set standards, train and educate our members, and ensure standards are upheld.

-You can use our Member Search to find a STEP member near you, or to check whether your advisor is a STEP member.
+There are more than 21,000 STEP members globally.
+You can search our Directory to find a member near you, or to check whether your advisor is a STEP member.

 What do STEP members do?